gpwilliams/levenik/01_materials/word_list/README.txt

 Phonemes are not repeated in any word.

-Two words witheld at random from each word structure during learning.
+Two words witheld at random from each word structure during learning (thus acting as novel words during testing).

 All words seen during testing.